anujd24/Banking/README.md

 # Banking
-It helps in transactions of all types
+It helps in transactions of all types.